nilsmango/Tap_MIDI_Remote_Script/README.md

-# MicroPush
+# project7IIITap
-An Ableton Live MIDI remote script for an upcoming iOS app.
+An Ableton Live MIDI remote script for the iOS app 7III Tap by project7III.
+More info: https://project7iii.com/tap